RIPE-NCC/rpki-monitoring/README.md

 /published-object-diffs
 ```

-This runs the differences between all trackers and update the metrics.
+This runs the differences between all trackers and updates the metrics.

 __Difference between 2 repositories__